 The included Softaculous script installer allows you to install several popular applications with no technical knowledge.
 Alternatively (or as well), you can use the free website builder to create a professional-looking website without having to code it.

-Once your website is up-and-running, you’ll be pleased to get continuous protection thanks to RAID replication (which guards against disk data disasters) and R1Soft daily backups (to help you restore if anything goes wrong).
+Once your website is up-and-running, you’ll experience continuous protection thanks to RAID replication (which guards against disk data disasters) and R1Soft daily backups (which will assist you in restoring your data if anything goes wrong).

 Virtual and dedicated servers use RAM boosters that allocate additional disk space to your website.
 And you get complete server control.